Ericsson/codechecker/docs/user_guide.md

                         ones.
   --details             Show details about the analyzers, not just their
                         names.
+  --dump-config {clangsa,clang-tidy}
+                        Dump the available checker options for the given analyzer to the standard output.
+Currently only clang- tidy supports this option.
+The output can be redirected to a file named .clang-tidy.
+If this file is placed to the project directory then the options are applied to the files under that directory.
+This config file can also be provided via 'CodeChecker analyze' and 'CodeChecker check' commands.
   -o {rows,table,csv,json}, --output {rows,table,csv,json}
                         Specify the format of the output list. (default: rows) --verbose {info,debug,debug_analyzer}